kathangeorg/doc/README.md

 <code>Partials/Core/Page.html</code>
 Contains the Core CSS-, JS-asset-definitions and Header Configuration (e.g Meta-Tags).

-<code>Partials/Theme/Page.html</code>
+<code>Templates/Theme/BootstrapStickyFooterTable.html</code>
+A default theme (example) with sticky footer.
+Feel free to use it as a starting point for the theme-/customer-specific templates.

+#### EXT:tpage

+<code>Partials/Default/Page.html</code>
 Contains the Theme specific CSS-, JS-files and Header Configuration.
 Place all Theme related CSS- and JS-asset-definitions here.

-<code>Templates/Theme/BootstrapStickyFooter.html</code>
-A default theme (example) with sticky footer.
-Feel free to use it as a starting point for the theme-/customer-specific templates.

 #### EXT:tcontent